Fish

 Another unique food that you can feed your fish on occasion is the Daphnia.
 These small crustaceans may be referred to as water fleas.
 They can be found in ponds during spring and summer, but you should not catch them on your own.
 Live food that has been caught in the wild may carry unknown diseases that can be introduced to your aquarium.
 Instead, purchase them from an aquatic shop.
 Although Daphnia do not have great food value, most fish love them, and it will add variety to their diet.

-READ MORE: Red Zebra Cichlid
+READ MORE: Zebra Fish

 Other solid foods may include small feeder fish fed to bigger fish; some species of fish will thrive on this type of feeding structure, though many, especially small community fish, will not routinely go after another fish.
 If you are eating fish for dinner, you can even cut off a small piece and drop it into the tank; most fish will love it.
 A good rule of thumb is to feed freshwater fish with saltwater fish, and feed saltwater fish to freshwater fish.
 This will prevent your fish from catching any diseases present in their food.